cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 bmolnar     4448  0.0  0.0   6416  1860 pts/0    S+   16:39   0:00 grep --color=auto server
 ```

-The one we are looking for is in line 3 which runs with the name /server.
-We need the second collumn because that one is the pid.
-In this case it is 3587.
-Next run the Camblet CLI to generate a policy and save it into the default policy dir as echo-server.yaml.
+The one we are looking for is on line 3, running with the name "/server".
+We need the second column because that one is the PID.
+In this case, it is 3587.
+Next, run the Camblet CLI to generate a policy and save it into the default policy directory as echo-server.yaml.

 ```sh
  sudo camblet --config /etc/camblet/config.yaml agent generate-policy 3587 server | sudo tee /etc/camblet/policies/echo-server.yaml